cancerit/hairpin2/README.md

 >   4. on the results of the statistical analysis, pass or fail the record for the filters `ALF` and `HPF`, and log a code and relevant info to the `INFO` field indicating the reason for the decision

 The code has been written with the intention of clarity and extensibility – further understanding may be achieved by reading `hairpin2/main.py`.

+### TESTING

+A test suite has been provided to prove the validity of the algorithm.
+To run these tests run `pytest -m "validate"` from within the install directory. `hairpin2` must have been installed from that same directory, and be availble on path.
+The tests can be found in the `test` directory.
+They are simple, and, upon having read them, it should be very easy to add your own further tests should you want to confirm any behaviour.